Pollutant Release and Transfer Registers / Public Right-to-Know

 FOI Statutes by State (USA)

-With few exceptions, most state open records/open meetings laws now are on the Internet, either through state servers or
+With few exceptions, most state open records/open meetings laws now are on the Internet, either through state servers or independent sites, such as web pages of press associations.

 http://web.missouri.edu/~foiwww/citelist.html